vithaluntold/accute1/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The UI draws inspiration from applications like Linear and Notion, utilizing the Carbon Design System.
-Key elements include a Porsche-to-Pink gradient, Orbitron and Exo 2 fonts, a collapsible sidebar with organized navigation, top navigation, card-based dashboards, and data tables with sorting and pagination.
+Key elements include a Porsche-to-Pink gradient, Orbitron (display headers), Inter (body text, labels, UI elements), and Fira Code (monospace) fonts, a collapsible sidebar with organized navigation, top navigation, card-based dashboards, and data tables with sorting and pagination.
 The platform is fully cross-browser and cross-device compatible, implemented as a Progressive Web App (PWA) for a native-like experience with responsive design, offline support, and mobile-optimized navigation.

 ### Technical Implementations
 The frontend is built with React 18, TypeScript, Vite, Tailwind CSS, and shadcn/ui.
 The backend uses Node.js, Express, and TypeScript.
 Data persistence is managed by PostgreSQL (Neon) with Drizzle ORM.
 Authentication incorporates JWT and bcrypt, complemented by AES-256 encryption for sensitive data, RBAC, rate limiting, and SQL injection prevention.
 AI integration supports OpenAI, Azure OpenAI, and Anthropic Claude.